maxiomtech/DotNetNuke-PasswordReset/README.md

 ### Requirements
 * DotNetNuke Version 5.x

-Note: I haven't tried confirmed running it on anything but 7.x but the API and install manifest is the same so it should work.
+Note: I haven't confirmed running it on anything but 7.x but the API and install manifest is the same so it should work.

 ### Fun Facts
 * This module is built as a website project.
 Therefore there is no .dll